Water quality and flood risk

 1. About

-In a fully natural system, much of the water that falls on the land as rain is absorbed by the soil and either filters deep underground to be stored in rock formations, or flows gently through the soil, finally reaching streams and rivers.
-River floodplains also absorb excess flows in a complex system of wetlands and multiple shallow channels that readily spill floodwaters onto the surrounding land.
-These natural processes slow down the water and filter out impurities at the same time.
+In a fully natural system, much of the water that falls on the land as rain, is absorbed by the soil and either filters deep underground to be stored in rock formations, or flows gently through the soil, finally reaching streams and rivers.
+Naturally-functioning river floodplains also absorb excess flows in a complex system of wetlands and multiple shallow channels that readily spill floodwaters onto the surrounding land.
+These natural processes slow down the water (known as natural flood management – NFM) and filter out impurities at the same time.

-We rely on these systems to absorb the impact of heavy rainfall and reduce flood risk, and to filter out pollution so that water becomes drinkable without vastly expensive treatment.
+We rely on these natural systems to help absorb the impact of heavy rainfall and reduce flood risk, and to help filter out pollution so that water becomes drinkable without vastly expensive treatment and our rivers are safer to bathe in.

-Well-managed, expanded and better-connected habitats can help repair and deliver these critical ecosystem services.
+Well-managed, expanded and better-connected wildlife-rich habitats can help to repair and deliver these critical ecosystem services.

-Flooding has huge impacts on property and people’s wellbeing.
+Flooding has huge impacts on property and people’s wellbeing, as well as on wildlife.

 Poor water quality not only impacts on wildlife but also affects human health, when we bathe in rivers and when we extract drinking water from rivers and ground water.